Josh's Frogs LogoJosh's Frogs Logo

 • Can be kept in groups

-Name: Litoria caerulea or the White's Tree Frog is named for Herpetologist.
-Caerulea is latin for heavenly blue, though not all frogs in this species are blue.
+Name: Litoria caerulea or the White's Tree Frog is named after John White, an Irish surgeon, zoologist, and botanist, who was the first to describe the species.
+Caerulea is Latin for "heavenly blue", though not all frogs in this species are blue.
 Other names for this species include Dumpy tree frog and Australian Green Tree Frog.

-Metamorphosis: These Frogs are avid climbers but may need assistance when morphing out of the water.
-We typically find it's easiest on them to provide floating structures for them to climb out of the water on.
+Metamorphosis: These frogs are avid climbers but may need assistance when morphing out of the water.
+We typically find it's easiest on them to provide floating structures for them to climb onto when exiting the water.
 Keeping them on damp paper towel until they absorb their tails and start eating is recommended.

-Newly Morphed Toadlet care: These froglets are small at metamorphosis and will need to be fed small feeder insects.
-We prefer using 1/8" to 1/4" crickets.
-Keeping froglets on paper towel until they have are 1"+ can allow you to transfer your frog to a more permanent enclosure that they can live in for several months before needing an upgrade.
-Because it can be difficult to find food in a tank the size we recommend for adults it is recommended to upgrade tank sizes as the frog grows.
+Newly Morphed Froglet Care: These froglets are small at metamorphosis and will need to be fed small feeder insects.
+We prefer using 1/8 to 1/4 inch crickets.
+Keeping froglets on paper towel until they have are 1+ inch can allow you to transfer your frog to a more permanent enclosure that they can live in for several months before needing an upgrade.
+Since it can be difficult for froglets to find food in a tank the size we recommend for adults, it is recommended to upgrade tank sizes as the frog grows.

 Shipping